3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 ## TO REMOVE THIS FEATURE!

 This will remove the remote linked repo folder on your pi.
 Note change `pi` to `mks` for SV06/+/07/+ machines.
+BE VERY CAREFUL WITH THESE COMMANDS!!
+GET IT WRONG YOU CAN WIPE EVERYTHING!

 ```
 cd /home/pi/